frederic-perez/AmE-dictionary/data/idioms.md

 __fricking__
 __friend with benefits__
 __friendly fire__
+__friendly reminder__ “Friendly reminder” is an idiomatic expression that means “a gentle reminder” or “a polite reminder.”
+It’s a way of reminding someone about something in a non-confrontational or friendly way.
 __Friendsgiving__ :two: A Thanksgiving celebration among friends.
 It often takes place near Thanksgiving, rather than on the actual holiday. _I always have Friendsgiving with my college roommates the week before Thanksgiving._
 __frigging__ :dart::three: _rude slang_ (friggin’) An intensifier used as a milder alternative to “fucking.”
 “Friggin’” is also commonly used. _Why are you so frigging late?
 You’d better have a good excuse._
 __from a mile away__ :two: Well or far in advance; exceptionally easily. _That movie was so corny, you could tell what was going to happen from a mile away!_